download dots

 Choosing the Right Model

-Taskade agents can run on 11+ frontier models from OpenAI, Anthropic, and Google.
-Auto mode is the default and picks the best model for each request — leave it alone unless you have a specific reason to override.
+Taskade agents can run on 15+ frontier models from OpenAI, Anthropic, Google, and leading open-source providers.
+Auto mode is the default and picks the best model for each request.
+Leave it alone unless you have a specific reason to override.

 Mode Best for